Tom Brady, Gisele Bündchen announce divorce after 13 years

 Bündchen and Brady were introduced by a mutual friend and married — twice — a little over two years later.
 They said their first "I dos" in early 2009 at a Catholic church in Santa Monica, California, before family and close friends, followed by an equally small second wedding at her house in Costa Rica nearly two months later.

 Their son Benjamin was born later that year, followed by a daughter, Vivian, in 2012.
-Brady also has a 15-year-old son, Jack Moynahan, from a previous relationship with actress Bridget Moynahan.
+Brady also has a 15-year-old son, Jack Moynahan, from a previous relationship with actor Bridget Moynahan.

 Above all, Bündchen told Elle, her top priority was her family.